 Only Dad’s jokes and puns could make Mom laugh out loud.
 Dad was truly happy in any circumstance, save for some episodes of cancer-related pain.
 Even then, a peaceful countenance would soon wash over that faded smile.
 There is joy in grace.

 Dad is gone (we visited his final resting place earlier in the day), but I still hear his boisterous laughter from my eldest brother and sister.
 More than our hometown’s nickname and a sea of smiling masks, I credit this family heritage of happiness for our fondness for fun.
 LOL or nguri-nguri, both well up from a joyful heart.

 When the mask is off, are we still smiling?
 A mask betrays no expression.
-I’d rather hide behind a banana smile; my eyes could still reveal my smile.
+I’d rather hide behind a banana smile; my eyes could still reveal my emotion.